Tesla Door Handle Not Working? DIY Fix Guide (2026)

 Model S Door Handle Fix

 The Model S door handle is notorious for failures.
 The handle contains a small motor, gear mechanism, and sensors that can all fail.
+The plastic gear is the most common failure point and costs under $50 to fix yourself.

-Inside a Tesla door panel β the handle mechanism, window regulator, and wiring are all accessible once the panel is removed.
+Inside a Tesla door panel — the handle mechanism, window regulator, and wiring are all accessible once the panel is removed.

 Diagnosing the Problem

-- No presentation at all: Usually a failed motor or gear
+- No presentation at all: Usually a failed motor or gear — or low 12V voltage

-- Clicks but won't present: Broken gear teeth (most common)
+- Clicks but won't present: Broken gear teeth (most common on 2012–2020 Model S)

 - Presents but won't open: Microswitch failure